 Some of these symptoms can become serious enough to make daily activities impossible.
 Other times, they may exist in the background, changing how the person reacts to daily life activities.
 People who have depression or who are at risk of developing depression can trigger symptoms when they take drugs, including prescription drugs.
 It is important to disclose any mental health conditions to your doctor when you receive a prescription from them

 A mood disorder will need to be monitored, and your doctor may even change their approach to treatment if they know you have a mood disorder like depression.
-Taking drugs for nonmedical reasons, like getting high, increases the risk of developing depression, both as a short-term, comedown effect as Klonopin wears off, or as a long-term effect from brain structure changes caused by abusing a lot of a potent substance.
+Taking drugs for nonmedical reasons, like getting high, increases the risk of developing Klonopin depression, both as a short-term, comedown effect as Klonopin wears off, or as a long-term effect from brain structure changes caused by abusing a lot of a potent substance.

-Risk Factors Contributing to Both Klonopin Abuse and Depression
+Risk Factors of Klonopin Causing Depression

 Several potential factors increase the risk of someone developing depression and abusing Klonopin or taking Klonopin and triggering depression.
 They include: